asn0vich/omv-theme/README.md

 # OMV Theme Changer

-With this tool, you can easily switch between the GUI theme
+With this tool, you can easily switch between the GUI themes and so much more than that

 ### To install:
 `apt-get install git -y; cd ~ ; git clone https://github.com/virgil-av/omv-theme.git && cd omv-theme && chmod +x install-omv-theme.sh && ./install-omv-theme.sh`